TwilCynder/kuribrawl/doc/internal/install-build.md

 ### Using nothing else than Java
 Simply run the `build.sh` script.
 It will build the application in the form of an executable Jar.
 By default, this jar needs the `lib` folder to work, but using the `-s` option builds it in standalone mode, allowing it to work anywhere by itself.
 The jar can then be run with the `java -jar kuribrawl-editor.jar` command, or by double-clicking it on windows (or using the `start` command) if Java is properly installed.
 The `-r` option implies `-s` and copies the jar to the `release` directory.
 Only works if the `kuribrawl-tools` directory is located directly in the `kuribrawl` directory.

+## Datafile Maker
+The files of the game (animation source images, data files) are not read directly as-is by the game, but compiled into a single large file called the "datafile".
+The Datafile Maker's job is to turn the base files into this file.
+More information can be found in [the root readme](../../README.md) and the [DFM readme](../../tools/gamefile%20manager/readme.md).

+It written in Purebasic